orppst/guide/docs/Observer/Justifications/index.md

 edge-case issue with this labelling strategy.
 If you have a single figure that uses an image file repeated as the first image in a multiple figure command, you'll get a naming conflict.
 The most straightforward way around this issue would be to exclude the dot extension for one of the filenames.
-If you're including the same image in more than two figures (though you'd better have a good reason for doing this) then you could upload the image with different filenames such that the figure labels will be different.
+If you're including the same image in more than two figures (I mean, _WHY_!?) then you could upload the image with different filenames such that the figure labels will be different.

-Notice that the two figure and three figure functions will place the images in a single row, whereas the four figure function will place the images in a two-by-two arrangement.The astute among you will have deduced then that the product of the width value with the number of figures must not exceed one, else the figures will overflow the text.
-In the case of the four-figure command due to the two-by-two arrangement, two times the width parameter must not exceed one.
-For the multiple figure functions, each image will be labelled '(a)' through to '(d)' where appropriate.
+Notice that the two figure and three figure functions will place the images in a single row, whereas the four figure function will place the images in a two-by-two arrangement.
+For the multiple figure functions, each image will be labelled '(a)' through '(d)' where appropriate.

 If the multiple figure-caption layout is not to your liking, or you have more than four images to place in a figure, then you can always create your own multiple figure as a single image file and use the "onefigure" command.